copyleftdev/how-would-you-test-a-pencil/readme.md

 ## Stakeholders

 - **Project Manager:** Responsible for overall project delivery and ensuring milestones are met.
-- **Product Owner:** Ensures the product meets market requirements and customer needs.
+- **Product Owner:** Ensures the product meets the market requirements and customer needs.
 - **Quality Assurance Team:** Conducts the tests and ensures the product meets quality standards.
 - **Legal Team:** Ensures the product and packaging meet all legal requirements.
 - **Marketing Team:** Ensures the branding and packaging align with marketing strategies.